pdoahi/Descriptive-Analysis/README.md

 # Exploratory Data Analysis
+In this repository has two different project in which we analyzed:

-In this notebook, we analyzed over ten thousand apps from the Google Play Store.
-We can use our findings to inform our decisions should we ever wish to create an app ourselves.
+1. Over ten thousand apps from the Google Play Store.

-Let's take a look at the data, which consists of two files:

-apps.csv: contains all the details of the applications on Google Play.
-There are 13 features that describe a given app.

-user_reviews.csv: contains 100 reviews for each app, most helpful first.
-The text in each review has been pre-processed and attributed with three new features: Sentiment (Positive, Negative or Neutral), Sentiment Polarity and Sentiment Subjectivity.
+2. The real world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
+We will find out who has had the most influence on its development and who are the experts.